JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - As a general rule, always use `===` as it helps to avoid bugs in the future as a default.
 - The <strong>different</strong> operator is represented as an `!==`.

 - <strong>Boolean logic</strong> - these are the `AND - &&` operators and `OR - ||` operators.
 For an `AND` operator to be true, all outcomes will need to be true (vice versa).
 For the `OR` operator to be true, only one variable needs to be true.
 The `NOT - !` operator will invert the variable (i.e. if it is true, it will become false).
 The not operator is `!Variable`.
 The NOT operator has precendence over the AND and OR operators.

+- Expressions produce values, whereas statements are bigger pieces of code which do not produce a value.
+Examples of statements are 'if else statements' and 'switch statements'.
+Statements end in semi-colons.

 - `for` <strong>loops</strong> are used when you have to repeat a task multiple times.
 Loops need an <strong>iterator</strong>, which is a variable you can declare specifically in your loop to control how the loop iterates (or goes through logic).
 It is common to use `i` as your iterator variable. `for ("iterator"; "condition"; "iteration") {}`.
 - `condition` tells the loop how many times it should iterate.
 When the condition becomes false, it will stop (BOOLEAN value = true/false).